 I just use the attachment to my handheld mixer.
 I can get EVERY bit of juice from lemons and limes every time with my mixer attachment.

-Pro Tip for Juicing Lemons and Limes: Microwave for 15 seconds, roll on the counter, and then cut open and juice.
+Pop your fruit into the microwave for 15 seconds, roll on the counter, cut open, and juice.
 Your citrus will give off nearly double the juice with these tips!

-You can shred cooked chicken in a matter of a couple of minutes with the help of your handheld mixer.
+You can shred cooked meat in a matter of minutes with the help of your handheld mixer.

 To Stir Natural Nut Butters